 I need the original of the following: (must mail to my office):

-If either spouses were divorced in the past, I need certified divorce decree.
+If either spouse were divorced in the past, I need a certified divorce decree.

 TWO (2) passport size photos from US citizen spouse

-FOUR (4) passport size photos from foreign spouse
+FOUR (4) passport size photos from the foreign spouse

 USCIS filing fee of $1760, payable to Department of Homeland Security on TWO (2) checks ($535 AND $1225) card payments.
 Please do not send cash.